helberan/collection_points_map/README.md

 Click on map markers to view details about specific locations.
 Use the drawer navigation to switch between different sections of the app.

+## Plan for next development

+- add locations filtering based on battery type
+- connect app to a database of collection points
+- add conditional rendering of collection points based on visible map part